 You have two ways to locate plants.
-You can search by family name, or you can scroll down and search by wildflower color or other general category.
+You can search by family name, or you can scroll down and search by flower color or other general category.
 Please don't place too much faith in the color groupings.
 The Western Wallflowers at the top of the page are a good example of why you shouldn't.
 At higher elevations they tend to be orange-red, but at lower elevations they're canary yellow.
 Besides, your pink may be my lavender.
 If you don't find the flower you're looking for under one color group, try searching under another.

 Please don't take my IDs as authoritative.
 These pages of nature photos represent one person's voyage of discovery, not the studies of a trained expert.
 If you see something I've misidentified, please contact me via my "Contact" page, which is tabbed at the top.